rbaumgarten/xlt-testsuite-documentation/README.md

 In the following there are several scripting examples to showcase possible ways for parameter handling and pattern matching strategies for string operations by utilization of regular expressions.

-- TSearchAddProductToCart: product quantity is used a s input parameter but also as as output parameter.
-This is because the store **PDP** product details
+- TSearchAddProductToCart: product quantity is used as input parameter but also as an output parameter.
+This is because the store **PDP** product details module may be uses in other cases outside the flow so every product dtails is saved as an ourputparameter even though in this flow it would be irrelevant due to th input parameters.

-rein und raus (configurierbar halten)
+- TAccountAddressBook

-- enter and submit module getrennt
+enter and submit module getrennt

 - Remove trailing whitespace (ex: totals shipping)